naikd2/DSCI-Stock-Predictor/README.md

 	-   8 Mos and Post and Comments Separated = This folder includes analysis from October 2020-May 2021.
 	    In addition, the Posts and Comments in this analysis have been separated into their own objects in all Preprocessing and EDA.

+	-   Machine Learning techniques performed on our data included a Random Forest Time Series approach, Support Vector Machines combined with the creation of a TF_IDF to be added as a feature.

 Data Folder: